thanhdungd/end-user-documentation/docs/tutorials/add-a-rug-event-handler-with-cli.md

-Atomist makes it easy to add Rugs to your own Rug project.
-This tutorial will take you throuw adding an event handler.
+This tutorial teaches you how to add an event handler, which allows Atomist to take action when something happens in your development lifecycle.

 !!! note "Requirements"
     This tutorial assumes you have installed the [Rug CLI][ugcli] on your local